The table of contents may be found here.

 The Western Interior Seaway is unusual in the geologic record in

-that ample runoff from the early Rocky Mountains to the west
+that ample runoff from the mountains to the west reduced the

-reduced the salinity of the water significantly.
-The runoff also
+salinity of the water significantly.
+The runoff also carried

-carried considerable organic matter, which produced the many black
+considerable organic matter, which produced many black shale

-shale beds of the Cretaceous in the western United States.
+beds of the Cretaceous in the western United States.
+Sediment

-subtropical vegetation extending clear to the Arctic Circle.
+geologic record, with subtropical vegetation extending clear to

-Petrified palm stumps have been found in the upper Cretaceous near
+the Arctic Circle.
+Petrified palm stumps have been found in the

 As Forest Road 100 ascends the narrow canyon of the Rio Encino,